syncfusion-content/blazor-docs/blazor/maps/layers.md

 ## Sublayer

 Sublayer is a type of shape file layer.
 It allows loading multiple shape files in a single map view.
-For example, a sublayer can be added over the main layer to view the geographic features such as rivers, valleys and cities in a map of a country.
+For example, a sublayer can be added over the main layer to view geographic features such as rivers, valleys and cities in a map of a country.
 Similar to the main layer, elements in the Maps such as markers, bubbles, color mapping and legends can be added to the sub-layer.

 In this example, the United States map shape is used as shape data by utilizing **usa.ts** file, and **texas.ts** and **california.ts** files are used as sub-layers in the United States map.